 Approved by: Faculty Senate

 Effective: April 22, 2014

-Office Responsible for Administration: Provost, HSC Chancellor, and EVP for Administration
+Office Responsible for Administration: Provost, Executive Vice President for Health Sciences, and Senior Vice President for Administration

 Annual reports ensure accountability and provide a measure of how well and at what cost UNM is fulfilling its mission of teaching, research, patient care, and public service.
 Annual reports serve as management tools for UNM’s leadership, faculty, and staff, by documenting the success of each division in meeting its key goals.
 They also provide UNM’s stakeholders with a snapshot of the achievements and challenges of each division during the past year, as well as plans for the future.

-Annual reports will be prepared by the Provost, Chancellor for Health Sciences, and the Executive Vice President for Administration.
+Annual reports will be prepared by the Provost, the Executive Vice President for Health Sciences, and the Senior Vice President for Administration.
 These leaders are charged with providing: